 The efficacy of JEMPERLI was evaluated in the GARNET study (NCT02715284), a multicenter, multicohort, open-label study conducted in patients with recurrent or advanced solid tumors.
-The efficacy population consisted of patients with mismatch repair deficient (dMMR) recurrent or advanced solid tumors including EC tested with local or 1000 mg intravenously every 6 weeks.
+The efficacy population consisted of patients with mismatch repair deficient (dMMR) recurrent or advanced solid tumors including EC tested with local or central IHC who had progressed on or after treatment with a platinum-containing regimen.
+Patients with prior treatment with PD-1/PD-L1-blocking antibodies or other immune checkpoint inhibitor therapy and patients with autoimmune disease that required systemic therapy with immunosuppressant agents within 2 years were excluded from the study.
+Patients received JEMPERLI 500 mg intravenously every 3 weeks for 4 doses followed by 1000 mg intravenously every 6 weeks.
 Treatment continued until disease progression or unacceptable toxicity.
-The major efficacy outcome measures were Overall Response Rate (ORR) and Duration of Response (DOR) as assessed by blinded independent central review (BICR) according to the Response Evaluation Criteria in Solid Tumors (RECIST) v 1.1.
+The major efficacy outcome measures were Overall Response Rate (ORR) and Duration of Response (DOR) as assessed by blinded independent central review (BICR) according to the Response Evaluation Criteria in Solid Tumors (RECIST)

 The first planned interim analysis for GARNET study included dMMR EC patients enrolled in GARNET before clinical cutoff date (CCOD) of 08-Jul-2019.
 The efficacy population for the first interim analysis consisted of a cohort of 71 dMMR EC patients.
 The second planned interim analysis included dMMR solid tumor patients including EC enrolled in GARNET before CCOD of 01-Mar-2020.
 The efficacy population for the second interim analysis consisted of a cohort of 209 dMMR solid tumor patients including EC.
-Performance of VENTANA MMR RxDx assay was measured by evaluating its ability to identify patients with EC for first interim analysis and solid tumors (including EC) for second interim analysis, who were likely to respond to treatment with JEMPERLI (ie, the efficacy results observed in GARNET) and additionally by evaluating how often the investigational assay was able to yield a valid result (i.e., staining acceptability rates).
+Performance of VENTANA MMR RxDx assay was measured by evaluating its ability to identify patients with EC for first interim analysis and solid tumors (including EC) for second interim analysis, who were likely to respond to treatment with JEMPERLI (i.e., the efficacy results observed in GARNET) and additionally by evaluating how often the investigational assay was able to yield a valid result (i.e., staining acceptability rates).
 Specifically, the diagnostic performance evaluation sought to determine the efficacy of JEMPERLI among patients with recurrent or advanced MMR deficient EC or recurrent or advanced MMR deficient solid tumors (including EC) who could have been enrolled in GARNET had VENTANA MMR RxDx Panel (CDx assay) been used for enrollment screening rather than the CTA.
 A bridging approach was required for these analyses because patients were not screened for GARNET study enrollment using the CDx assay.
 For the diagnostic performance evaluation for VENTANA MMR RxDx Panel, only a subset of cases from Biologics License Application (BLA) safety population which met the diagnostic study criteria were included for each of the interim analysis.